Tunable metamaterial: Frequency selective surface based metamaterials

-Frequency selective surfaces (FSS) has become an alternative to the fixed frequency metamaterial where static geometries and spacings of unit cells determine the frequency response of a given metamaterial.
-Because arrayed unit cells maintain static positions throughout operation, a new set of geometrical shapes and spacings would have to be embedded in a newly fabricated material for each different radiated frequency and response.
-Instead, FSS based metamaterials allow for optional changes of frequencies in a single medium (metamaterial) rather than a restriction to a fixed frequency response.
+Frequency selective surfaces (FSS), which allow tuning of frequency response, have become an alternative to fixed frequency metamaterials where static geometries and spacings of split-ring resonators determine the frequency response of a given metamaterial.

-Frequency selective surfaces can be fabricated as planar 2-dimensional periodic arrays of metallic elements with specific geometrical shapes, or can be periodic apertures in a metallic screen.
-The transmission and reflection coefficients for these surfaces are dependent on the frequency of operation and may also depend on the polarization and the angle of the transmitted electromagnetic wave striking the material or angle of incidence.
+Frequency selective surfaces can be fabricated as planar 2-dimensional periodic arrays of metallic elements with specific shapes, or can be periodic aperture in a metallic screen.
+The transmission and reflection coefficients for these surfaces are dependent on the frequency of operation and may also depend on the polarization and the angle of the transmitted electromagnetic wave striking the material (angle of incidence).
 The versatility of these structures are shown when having frequency bands at which a given FSS is completely opaque (stopbands) and other bands at which the same surface allows wave transmission.

-An example of where this alternative is highly advantageous is in deep space or with a satellite or telescope in orbit.
+An example of where this alternative is highly advantageous is in outer space, such as satellites and telescopes in orbit.
 The expense of regular space missions to access a single piece of equipment for tuning and maintenance would be prohibitive.
-Remote tuning, in this case, is advantageous.

 FSS was first developed to control the transmission and reflection characteristics of an incident radiation wave.
-This has resulted in smaller cell size along with increases in bandwidth and the capability to shift frequencies in real time for artificial materials.
+This has resulted in smaller split-ring resonator cell sizes along with increases in bandwidth and the capability to shift frequencies in real time for metamaterials.

 This type of structure can be used to create a metamaterial surface with the intended application of artificial magnetic conductors or applications for boundary conditions.
 Another application is as stopband device for surface wave propagation along the interface.
 This is because surface waves are a created as a consequence of an interface between two media having dissimilar refractive indices.
 Depending on the application of the system that includes the two media, there may be a need to attenuate surface waves or utilize them.

 An FSS based metamaterial employs a (miniature) model of equivalent LC circuitry.
-At low frequencies the physics of the interactions is essentially defined by the LC model analysis and numerical simulation.
+At low frequencies the physics of the interactions is essentially defined by the LC electromagnetic modeling and numerical simulation.
 This is also known as the static LC model.
 At higher frequencies the static LC concepts become unavailable.
 This is due to dependence on phasing.
-When the FSS is engineered for electromagnetic band-gap (EBG) characteristics, the FSS is designed to enlarge its stopband properties in relation to dispersive, surface wave (SW) frequencies (microwave and radio frequencies).
+When the FSS is engineered for electromagnetic band-gap (EBG) characteristics, the FSS is designed to enlarge its stopband properties in relation to dispersion relations and surface wave (SW) frequencies (microwave and radio frequencies).
 Furthermore, as an EBG it is designed to reduce its dependence on the propagating direction of the surface wave traveling across the surface (interface).